blackbaud/sky-api-docs/content/docs/authorization/common-auth-issues/index.md

 ### invalid_client error

-> "invalid_client" error - The value specified for the `client_id` parameter 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXX' was not valid."
+> "invalid_client" error - "The value specified for the `client_id` parameter 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXX' was not valid."

 After you register an application, its credentials are created and displayed in the **Application Credentials** column of the <a href="{{ stache.config.developer_app_management_url }}" target= "_blank">My Applications</a> page. **{{ stache.config.guide_apps_client_id_name }}** is the unique identifier for your application.
 Use this value for the `client_id` parameter value.

+ ### invalid_client error

+ > "invalid_client" error - "The required credentials were not supplied."

+This error indicates that we were unable to physically retrieve the application’s basic auth credentials (client ID + secret) from either the authorization header (preferred) or the request body.
+To resolve, verify that you correctly base64 encoded the clientID + secret.

 ### invalid_grant error

 > "invalid_grant" error

  This error is caused by passing an invalid, expired, or used authorization code to the `/token` endpoint.
 You can't reuse authorization codes.
 In the case of a used authorization code, restart the authorization process and obtain a fresh auth code from the `/authorization` endpoint.
 Authorization codes expire in 5 minutes.
 Be sure to quickly exchange it for an access token.

 ## Call the {{ stache.config.product_name_short }}